 Please pay attention as this programme you are applying for, has specific prerequisites:

 Threshold 60 points - applicants receiving more than 60 points on their entrance exams get admissions to TTÜ.

 For each programme you apply to, an individual motivation letter (statement of purpose) must be inserted.

 Please include following:

-- Describe your professional goals.
-How does the degree programme you are applying for will support your professional profile?
-(0-2 points)
+- Explain your interest to the law and international relations.
+Describe your professional goals and explain how does the degree programme you are applying for support your professional profile?
+(10 points)

 PS!
 It is important to properly cite any sources (quotations, publications, ideas which are not your own etc.) used in your motivation letter, because to do otherwise would be plagiarism and result in disqualification.